SUNCAT-Center/catmap/docs/source/tutorials/generating_an_input_file.rst

 Formation Energy Approach
 ~~~~~~~~~~~~~~~~~~~~~~~~~

 One key point for generating input files is that the energies are
-computed as a "generalized formation energy" relative to a \*common
+computed as a "generalized formation energy" relative to a *common
-reference":
+reference*:

 Ei = Ui - Σj (nj Rj)